KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 To describe a color using the HSL representation, you have to define parameters for hue, saturation and lightness.
 If you don’t know how to start, this is what I recommand:

 - **Hue**: choose your color on the chromatic wheel.
 If it’s red, then the value is 0.
-If it’s purple, the value would be about 300, and so on.
+If it’s purple, the {% footnoteref "hue" "The hue is expressed in degrees but you don’t have to (and should not) set the unit." %}value would be about 300{% endfootnoteref %}, and so on.
 - **Saturation**: if you want a pure color, then the saturation value will be 100%.
 If you want some kind of grey, try a value lower than 100%.
 - **Lightness**: if you want a pure color, then the lightness value will be 50%.
 If you want a light color, try something between 50% and 100%.
 If you want something dark, try below 50%.